 Link Adaptation (LA)

-Link adaptation is the process of dynamic selection for transmission of the highest MCS and repetition rate that can support reliable communications subject to the CINR at the peer terminal receiver.
+Link adaptation is the process of dynamic selection for transmission of the highest MCS and repetition rate that can support reliable communications subject to the CINR at the peer SS receiver.

-At the beginning of the LA process, the DPP terminal shall transmit all packets with the Robust MCS.
-To initiate the LA process, each DPP terminal shall send an unsolicited Measurement Report message to its peer DPP terminal at the beginning of the Association phase.
-To reinitiate the LA process, the DPP terminal shall send an unsolicited Measurement Report message to its peer DPP terminal whenever it detects a significant change in CINR measurements indicating that the current MCS is not the highest that can support reliable communications.
+At the beginning of the LA process, the DPP SS shall transmit all packets with the Robust MCS.
+To initiate the LA process, each DPP SS shall send an unsolicited Measurement Report message to its peer DPP SS at the beginning of the Association phase.
+To reinitiate the LA process, the DPP SS shall send an unsolicited Measurement Report message to its peer DPP SS whenever it detects a significant change in CINR measurements indicating that the current MCS is not the highest that can support reliable communications.

 Table 3 describes the MCS table with repetition factor.